“If I can just work hard enough…

 When I practise yoga, I sometimes have the notion that I can make myself as simple and as irresistible as water: transparent, fluid, fundamental.
 It’s the place where the river of my individual will meets the ocean of simple existence.
 It reminds me of a line from a Swinburne poem: “…even the weariest river / Winds somewhere safe to sea.”
 Often I turn to the mat when I’m feeling weary, overwhelmed by all the things I think I have to do just to be a part of society.
 Yoga is my refuge, but it’s also my rebellion.

-Simply sitting and being, in full knowledge of the impermanence of life and the impossibility of continuous ‘success’, is a radical act in a consumer culture that threatens to hollow us out with lack and longing; with its tsunami of products, unmissable experiences (that we’re missing right now!), and ’networking opportunities’.
+Simply sitting and being, in full knowledge of the impermanence of life and the impossibility of continuous ‘success’, is a radical act in a consumer culture that threatens to hollow us out with lack and longing; with its tsunami of products, unmissable experiences (that we’re missing out on right now!), and ’networking opportunities’.
 The moments of clarity that spring from my yoga practice are the briefest of respites, in between much longer stretches of glorious muddle-headed chaos.
 But they are moments of immense value: tiny, throwaway, everyday miracles that allow me to remain more grounded, more grateful and more optimistic than would otherwise be possible.

 It’s a high-wire act, this living of ours.
 Poised between the bright, false heights of endless happiness and the depths of pitch-black nothing, we wobble out of the irrecoverable past and towards the unrelenting future.
 My guiding intention, throughout my study, practice and teaching of the techniques of yoga, is to find the means to walk the line: the means that feel simplest and most meaningful for me and my students in any given moment.
 We tumble, and we climb up again, time after time after time.
 Every step is falling, and every step is redemption.